codinglead/codinglead.github.io/_posts/2018-11-19-prototypical-inheritance.md

 JavaScript has object wrappers that you can declare so you have access to methods on the prototype.

-JavaScript will automatically "box" wrap primitives values so you have access to methods
+JavaScript will automatically "box" wrap primitives values so you have access to methods.

 <p class="highlight__file-desc">JavaScript</p>